Stealing Her Thoughts

 Tzina is dying.

-I transform myself into Tzina’s exact form, Bizra eyes and all.
+I transform myself into Tzina’s exact form, fire eyes and all.

 This lets me see and feel someone’s thoughts, feelings, and memories.